-Last September, former students from West Chester Friends school made a presentation to Borough Council on the many environmental problems with using single-use plastic bags.
-Their effective presentation ended with a plea, ban single-use plastic bags in West Chester and so, Borough Council did and now there are no more plastic bags in all the land.
+Last September, former students from West Chester Friends school made a presentation to Borough Council on the many environmental problems associated with using single-use plastic bags.
+Their effective presentation ended with a plea: ban single-use plastic bags in the Borough of West Chester, and so, Borough Council did, and now there are no more plastic bags in all the land.

 Kidding.
 Turns out, that vote was just a symbolic first step.

 Before the ban can go into effect an official ordinance has to be written and that ordinance has to be subject to a public comment period.